analysiscenter/batchflow/README.md

     # for instance, load data from some source
     batch_df = client_batch.load(client_data)
 ```
-You can define a new batch class which contains action methods to process your specific data.
+You can define a new batch class which action methods process your specific data.

-For machine learning models you might also need to generate random batches
+For machine learning models you might also need to generate random batches with `gen_batch` or `next_batch`:
 ```python
 NUM_ITERS = 1000
 for i in range(NUM_ITERS):